cmbant/getdist/docs/source/index.rst

    Introduction <intro>
    Plot gallery and tutorial <https://getdist.readthedocs.io/en/latest/plot_gallery.html>
    GetDist GUI program <gui>
+   Paper with technical details <https://arxiv.org/abs/1910.13970>

-**LLM Integration**: For AI assistants and LLM agents, a comprehensive context document is available at `GetDist LLM Context <https://getdist.readthedocs.io/en/latest/_static/getdist_docs_combined.md>`_.
+**LLM Integration**: For AI assistants and LLM agents, a comprehensive `LLM context document <https://getdist.readthedocs.io/en/latest/_static/getdist_docs_combined.md>`_ can be used.
 There's also an `AI help assistant <https://cosmocoffee.info/help_assist.php>`_ you can use to ask about the package.

 High-level modules for analysing samples and plotting: